-This lyrical film was commissioned by the Department of External Affairs to commemorate the centenary of the birth of W.B.
+This lyrical film was commissioned by the Department of Foreign Affairs to commemorate the centenary of the birth of W.B.
 Yeats in 1865.

 To see more from The Department of Foreign Affairs Collection, click here.